folio-org/mod-data-export-worker/README.md

 ### Bulk edit
 In case of no matched records found when uploading CSV file with items or users, link to download matched records is not available for user.
+The maximum value of size for uploading file is 15MB.

 ### Environment variables
 | Name                         | Default value          | Description                                                                                                                                                                                           |